numpy/numpy/doc/source/dev/reviewer_guidelines.rst

 - Make sure all automated CI tests pass before merging a PR, and that the :ref:`documentation builds <building-docs>` without any errors.
-- In case of merge conflicts, ask the PR submitter to :ref:`rebase on master
+- In case of merge conflicts, ask the PR submitter to :ref:`rebase on main
-  <rebasing-on-master>`.
+  <rebasing-on-main>`.
 - For PRs that add new features or are in some way complex, wait at least a day or two before merging it.
 That way, others get a chance to comment before the code goes in.
 Consider adding it to the release notes.